KyleAMathews/coffee-react-quickstart/README.md

 Quickstart for creating React.js web applications.

-It has a number of nice goodies included:
+It has a number of nice goodies included like:

 * Live reloading for both CSS and Javascript!
 This really speeds up your development.
 Live reloading is powered by the [Webpack module bundler](http://webpack.github.io/) and the [react-hot-loader](https://github.com/gaearon/react-hot-loader) projects.
 * Full JSX with Coffeescript support provided by [coffee-react-transform](https://github.com/jsdf/coffee-react-transform).